 Why do action verbs matter?

-Action verbs can make your resume shine, immediately increasing your chances of getting an interview call by underscoring your skills and qualifications.
+Action verbs can make your resume language shine, immediately increasing your chances of getting an interview call by underscoring your skills and qualifications.
 They enhance the impression you leave on hiring managers.
 While your GPA and basic credentials matter, employers are more interested in the results you've achieved.
 By incorporating unique action verbs, you can easily introduce your quantified successes.
 For example:

 Spearheaded a team of 10 engineers to develop an innovative software feature, resulting in a 25% increase in user engagement within three months.